Insider hit kills top Afghan security official

 “The brutal police chief of Kandahar has been killed along several other officials,” a Taliban statement said.

-A cameramen working for Afghanistan’s RTA state television was also killed on Thursday, the director of the Afghanistan journalists center, Ahmad Quraishi, said.
+A cameramen working for Afghanistan´s RTA state television was also killed on Thursday, the director of the Afghanistan journalists center, Ahmad Quraishi, said. - Reuters

 AFP adds: Five Czech soldiers have been injured in an apparent suicide attack on a military convoy in Afghanistan only two months after three others were killed, the Czech Defence Ministry said on Thursday.
 “The attack on the Czech patrol occurred on Wednesday around 1220 GMT near the Bagram base in the Parwan province,” the ministry said in a statement.